crupley/taml/README.md

 > [TransmogrifAI](https://github.com/salesforce/TransmogrifAI)-based Auto-ML

 The goal of this project is to make a simple application that will automatically train a "good" predictive model given only a CSV dataset and the name of the column containing the response variable.
+It basically adds some I/O to the main example in the [project readme](https://github.com/salesforce/TransmogrifAI/blob/master/README.md).

 ## Environment Requirements